aiidateam/aiida-core/docs/source/reference/rest_api.rst

             "url_root": "http://localhost:5000/"
         }

-10. Get list of all the files/directories from node repository
+10. Get list of all the files/directories from the repository of a specific |Node|.

     REST URL::